myjournny/scit-master-study/Web Backend/README.md

 ## 🛠️ Notes

-This backend study is part of a full-time web development training program provided by
+This study is part of a full-time full-stack web development training program provided by **KITA (Korea International Trade Association)**.
-**KITA (Korea International Trade Association)**, focusing on practical backend development using Java and Spring Boot.
+It focused on backend development using Java and Spring Boot, and aimed to build real-world web applications with authentication and CRUD features.